Skip to content

-Calories don’t count on International No Diet Day, right? ๐ฝ๏ธโฝ๏ธ๐โ๏ธ๐ช
+Calories don’t count on International No Diet Day, right? 🍽️⛽️🔓⚖️🪞

 A Holiday We Can All Stomach!

-Imagine a day where the shackles of calorie counting and portion control are tossed aside like yesterday’s kale chips.
+Today is all about the sweet taste of freedom, where the shackles of calorie counting and portion control are tossed aside like yesterday’s kale chips.
+Guilt takes a backseat and enjoyment becomes the driver.

 Fret no more, weary warriors of the food pyramid, because May 6th brings a glorious day of delicious defiance: International No Diet Day!

-This isn’t necessarily about throwing calorie counting out the window and face-planting into a vat of frosting.
+Although this isn’t necessarily about throwing calorie counting out the window and face-planting into a vat of frosting.

 The Origin of International No Diet Day

-International No Diet Day was created by Mary Evans Young, the director of the British group โDiet Breakersโ.
 Young, who, tired of the constant pressure to shrink herself, decided to create a day where people could step off the diet treadmill and appreciate their bodies as they are.

 Originally, May 5th was the chosen date, but thanks to some calendar-confusing Californians who mistook it for Cinco de Mayo (because apparently, tacos aren’t on the “diet” menu?), Young shifted the festivities to May 6, coincidentally her own birthday.